EERM Survey: Businesses Unprepared to Manage Third-Party Risk During COVID-19

 Data is key to overcoming these challenges: Do you know what risks are hidden in your supply chain and third-party relationships?
 Do you have visibility into them?
 Which of your third parties have your data, your customer data, access to your network, or touch your customers?
 What about your suppliers’ suppliers?
 Today, any company without comprehensive data on their suppliers is at risk.

 Deloitte’s research emphasizes the importance of using data to manage critical third-party relationships.
-More responsive organizations understand what data is already available internally regarding third parties to identify areas of potential risk.
+More responsive organizations understand what data is already available internally regarding third parties to identify areas of potential risk and to head off a supply chain disruption.
 For example, when a supplier has sole supply, low inventory levels, and so on.
 In addition to this, they use external data sources and information from the third party to fill in the gaps in internal information, including relevant attributes such as supplier delivery locations, financial health, and customer reviews.

 Leaders are concerned about the cost of getting third-party risk management wrong